WangWenhao0716/Awesome-Diffusion-Replication/README.md

 # Awesome-Diffusion-Memorization-Replication
-:fire::fire: This repository contains a collection of papers on **memorization and replication** in diffusion models.
-We divide the phenomenon of memorization and replication into 3 aspects: **unveiling**, **understanding**, and **mitigation**.
-We also provide papers discussing such phenomena in **medical imaging**.
+:fire::fire: This repository contains a collection of papers on **replication** in diffusion models.
+We divide the replication phenomenon into 3 aspects: **unveiling**, **understanding**, and **mitigation**.
+We also provide papers focusing on its real-world influence.

 *Note that some papers may cover more than 1 aspect.*

 # Contact

-If we miss your awesome paper(s) on memorization and replication in diffusion models, please feel free to open an issue or contact Wenhao Wang (wangwenhao0716@gmail.com).
+If we miss your awesome paper(s) on replication in diffusion models, please feel free to open an issue or contact Wenhao Wang (wangwenhao0716@gmail.com).

 # Citation
 ```
 @article{wang2024memorization,
   title={Memorization and Replication in Diffusion Models: A Survey and Outlook},
-  author={Wang, Wenhao and Sun, Yifan and Hu, Zhengdong and Tan, Zhentao and Yang, Yi},
+  author={Wang, Wenhao and Sun, Yifan and Yang, Zongxin, and Hu, Zhengdong and Tan, Zhentao and Yang, Yi},
   journal={arXiv preprint arXiv:xxxx.xxxxx},
   year={2024}
 }